 Author: Rachel Benway, Product Manager, Reed Tech

 The FDA has placed increased attention on the 510(k) Clearance pathway over the past couple of years which included publishing multiple press announcements from FDA Commissioner Scott Gottlieb and CDRH Director Jeff Shuren, that were related to updates to the pathway.
-In today’s post, I would like to review the statement they made on November 26th of last year regarding planned steps to modernize the 510(k) program, specifically the idea of “Ineligible Predicates.”
+In this post, I would like to review the statement FDA made on November 26th of 2018 regarding planned steps to modernize the 510(k) program, specifically the idea of “Ineligible Predicates.”

 In this statement they outline a few ways the FDA is planning to modernize the 510(k) program.
 The statement includes moving to a risk-based regulation of medical products and suggesting new medical devices need to either account for advances in technology or demonstrate that they meet modern safety and performance criteria.
 They elaborate on the idea of accounting for advances in technology by pointing to the use of old vs. new predicates.
 They state, “the most impactful way that we can promote innovation and improved safety in the 510(k) program is to drive innovators toward reliance on more modern predicate devices or objective performance criteria.”
 They found that nearly 20% of 510(k)s are cleared based on predicates that are more than 10 years old.
 Furthermore, they are considering making a list of these devices public, though I have not seen such a list posted yet.